Did you Know?

 Handicapped Parking Permits are available at no charge to all individuals who qualify.
 To qualify, the applicant must have a certified medical condition that limits personal mobility resulting in the applicant's inability to travel more than two hundred feet without assistance such as a wheel chair, crutch, walker, prosthetic or other device.

-The definition of a certifiable medical condition may be, but is not limited to:
+The definition of a certifiable medical condition is:

 Handicapped Parking Permits are also issued to facilities such as retirement homes, hospitals, schools and places of a similar type involved in the transportation of handicapped individuals.
 These permits are assigned to specific vehicles that are titled and registered in the name of the facility and can only be used with the vehicle to which the permit was specifically assigned.